 The way we talk, teach, learn, and explore food in school can be done using a protective approach to help prevent disordered eating and support eating competence and the development of lifelong a positive relationship with food (Pinhas et al, 2013; Welch and Leahy, 2018; ESI 2016).
-Review 10 Ways to Create a Supportive Food Environment in Schools, Nuturing Healthy Eaters in Elementary Schools, and Teach Food First to learn more.
-The Teacher's Fanclub Podcast recently hosted a Weight-Neutral Wellbeing mini-series, which is another great resource for learning about supportive food environments and the impact of weight bias.
+Review BrightBites.ca, 10 Ways to Create a Supportive Food Environment in Schools to learn more.
+The Teacher's Fanclub Podcast Challenging Diet Culture series and Words Matter training by Alberta Health Services are also great resources for learning about supportive food environments and the impact of weight bias.
 Try this month's activities to help students and the school community enjoy and celebrate all foods!